Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: The local chiral marker

-where $\tilde{\varrho}=\langle \Psi|c_i^\dagger c_j|\Psi\rangle$, and $\kappa=\langle \Psi|c_i^\dagger c_j^\dagger|\Psi\rangle$, and $c_i$, $c_j^\dagger$ are fermionic annihilation and creation operators respectively~\cite{Bera2015,Bera2017,Kells2018} The spectrum of $\varrho$ takes values in the interval $n_\alpha\in [0,1]$, and are interpreted as the occupations of the natural orbitals $|n_\alpha\rangle$, the diagonalized eigenbasis of $\varrho$~\cite{Penrose1956,Koch2001,Bera2015,Bera2017,Lezama2017}.
+where $\tilde{\varrho}=\langle \Psi|c_i^\dagger c_j|\Psi\rangle$, and $\kappa=\langle \Psi|c_i^\dagger c_j^\dagger|\Psi\rangle$, and $c_i$, $c_j^\dagger$ are fermionic annihilation and creation operators respectively~\cite{Bera2015,Bera2017,Kells2018}.
+For number-conserving Gaussian states, such as the thermal states of the SSH Hamiltonians considered in this work, the anomalous correlator vanishes identically, $\kappa=0$, and $\varrho$ reduces to the normal one-particle density matrix $\tilde{\varrho}$.
+The spectrum of $\varrho$ takes values in the interval $n_\alpha\in [0,1]$, and are interpreted as the occupations of the natural orbitals $|n_\alpha\rangle$, the diagonalized eigenbasis of $\varrho$~\cite{Penrose1956,Koch2001,Bera2015,Bera2017,Lezama2017}.
 For a translation-invariant pure Gaussian state, the one-particle density matrix acts as a projector onto the occupied states in momentum space.
-The image of the projector defines a subspace of the Hilbert space at each momenta in the Brillouin zone, and the collection of these subspaces across all momenta forms a vector bundle.
+The image of the projector defines a subspace of the Hilbert space at each momentum in the Brillouin zone, and the collection of these subspaces across all momenta forms a vector bundle.
 The topology of this bundle encodes the topological phase of the state.
 The projector commutes with the unitary symmetry operators, yielding a block-diagonal structure.
 Each block defines a vector bundle, further constrained by antiunitary or chiral symmetries, and the resulting symmetry-constrained bundles are classified within the Altland--Zirnbauer scheme.
+In particle-number-conserving symmetry classes and in the absence of pairing correlations, the topological classification takes as input the correlation matrix

 Two projectors are topologically equivalent if they can be continuously deformed into one another without closing the spectral gap, while preserving the protecting symmetries and the exponential locality of their matrix elements.
-If the one-particle density matrix is not a projector, it does no longer define a vector bundle over the Brilouin zone.
+If the one-particle density matrix is not a projector, it no longer define a vector bundle over the Brillouin zone.
 However, if the one-particle density matrix has a spectral gap, it can be adiabatically flattened into a projector while retaining the topological properties of the original state.
 This approach has been employed to classify interacting systems with a gapped one-particle density matrix using the local chiral marker~\cite{Hannukainen2024}.